 Skip to main content

-We have recorded a tutorial video for this demo: 📺 bilibili.
+We recorded an explanatory video for this Demo: 📺 bilibili.

-Deep Research (also known as Agentic Deep Research) refers to the process in which large language models (LLMs) collaborate with tools such as search engines, browsers, code executors, and memory storage systems to perform complex tasks through a closed-loop of multi-round reasoning → retrieval → verification → synthesis.
-Unlike single-round retrieval in traditional RAG (Retrieval-Augmented Generation), Deep Research operates more like an expert’s workflow — first formulating a plan, then continuously exploring, adjusting direction, verifying information, and finally producing a complete, well-cited report.
+Deep Research (also known as Agentic Deep Research) refers to an intelligent research agent where a Large Language Model (LLM) collaborates with tools (such as search, browser, code execution, memory storage, etc.) to complete complex research tasks in a closed loop of “multi-turn reasoning → retrieval → verification → fusion”.
+Different from single-retrieval RAG (Retrieval-Augmented Generation), Deep Research is more like a human expert’s approach — first making a plan, then constantly exploring, adjusting direction, verifying information, and finally outputting a well-structured and sourced report.

-• Retrieval API: We use Tavily Web Search, which provides 1,000 free API calls upon registration.
+• Retrieval API: We use Tavily Web Search.
+You can get 1000 free calls upon initial registration.

-• LLM API: You can use any large model API of your choice.
+• LLM API: You can choose any large model service according to your habits.
 In this tutorial, we use gpt-5-nano as an example.

 LLM_API_KEY="your llm key"